georgelam155/cunyopenmusic/fundamentals/meter.md

 ## 1.3 Meter

 <abbr title="Definition for Meter">Meter</abbr> describes the way multiple pulse layers work together to organize music in time.
 Standard meters in Western music can be classified with two designation types:
-* Simple or Compound
+* Simple or Compound (describes how each pulse is divided)
-* Duple, Triple, or Quadruple
+* Duple, Triple, or Quadruple (describes how many each measure is divided into pulses)

 ### 1.31 Simple vs. Compound

 **Simple and Compound** classifications result from the relationship between the counting pulse and the pulses that are *faster* than the counting pulse.
-In other words, it is a question of *division*: does each beat divide into two equal parts, or three equal parts?
-Meters that divide the beat into two equal parts are called *simple meters*; meters that divide the beat into three equal parts are called *compound meters*.
+In other words, it is a question of *division*: does each pulse generally divide into two equal parts, or three equal parts?
+Meters that divide the pulse into two equal parts are called *simple meters*; meters that divide the pulse into three equal parts are called *compound meters*.

 Here is an example of a song in simple meter.
 Notice that the counting pulse can be evenly divided into groups of two notes (as seen in the first three pulses of the excerpt).
+The beginning of each pulse is marked by an asterisk.

 <iframe src="https://trinket.io/embed/music/ebf7380a0f" width="100%" height="350" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Here is an example of a song in compound meter.
 Notice how, in contrast to the above example, the counting pulse is now divided into groups of three notes each, instead of two.
+The beginning of each pulse is marked by an asterisk.

 <iframe src="https://trinket.io/embed/music/f8f071029d" width="100%" height="350" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>